Particular/docs.particular.net/nservicebus/hosting/expose-an-endpoint-as-a-web-wcf-service.md

  - samples/web/wcf-callbacks
 ---

-Note: Starting from NServiceBus Core Versions 6 and above, the built-in support for WCF integration has been removed.
+## Prerequisites for WCF functionality

+In NServiceBus.Host Version 6 and below WCF support is built into the NuGet package.

+In NServiceBus.Host Version 7 and above WCF support is shipped as `NServiceBus.Host.Wcf` NuGet package.

 For more details refer to the [Upgrade Guide](/nservicebus/upgrades/host-6to7.md).

 Inherited from `NServiceBus.WcfService<TCommand, TErrorCode>`, as shown below. `TCommand` is the message type of the request. `TErrorCode` must be an enumerated type, and should represent the result of processing the command.
 Example: